DogcraftNet/DogcraftPlugins/Dogcraft-AFK.md

 A warning countdown appears in chat before the kick, and an action bar message is shown throughout the AFK phase.

 ### Anti-AFK Trick Detection
 The plugin focuses on a small set of cheap, low-false-positive checks.
-Three passive movement sources are tracked through chunk-based loop detection:
+These passive movement sources are tracked through loop detection:

 - **Minecart loops** -- Tracks the last 10 unique chunks visited while riding a minecart.
 Revisiting a chunk already in history is treated as a loop.
 Horses and boats are excluded — those are usually actively steered, not passive AFK farms.
-- **Bubble columns** -- Same chunk-loop detection when the player is standing in a bubble column.
+- **Bubble columns** -- Vertical loop detection when the player is standing in a bubble column.
+Y is excluded from the position hash (bobbing is expected), so staying in one X/Z column is flagged.
-- **Flowing water currents** -- Same when the player's feet are in *flowing* water (level > 0).
-Still water (source blocks at level 0) is excluded so stepping into a pool at base doesn't fire.
+- **Geysers** -- New in Minecraft 26.2.
+A potent-sulfur geyser launches players straight up under water (fed by magma or lava).
+When passive upward movement is detected, the plugin scans the column below the player for the geyser core; if found it's treated exactly like bubble-column bobbing — the launch does not reset the AFK timer and staying in place is flagged.

 Walking, pistons, slime bouncers, ice roads, horse rides, boats, and auto-clicker timing analysis are intentionally **not** checked — those produced too many false positives during normal play to be worth the noise.